Finland

 What not to rely on Do not rely on traditional Finnish soups and bread dishes without confirming dairy content.
 Kalakeitto (fish soup) is very often assumed to be vegetarian but contains both fish and cream.
 Voileipakakku (sandwich cake) looks like a decorated celebration cake but is layered with cream cheese and mayonnaise.
 Finnish bread and pastries at traditional bakeries very often contain butter or milk.
 Ask at the point of ordering.

-Allergen labelling Finland is an EU member state.
-Allergen disclosure rules are strong and broadly comparable to EU standards for packaged supermarket products, usually emphasised in bold or by a different typographic style.
+Allergen labelling EU allergen disclosure rules apply.
+Allergens are usually emphasised in bold or a different typographic style on packaged supermarket products.
 Does not cover restaurant cooking methods, hotel buffet preparation, or bakery and cafe items.

 Lead with this at any traditional restaurant